 EARTH DAY AT THE TACOMA RAINIERS

-This past year, VCC got to participate in Earth Day at the Tacoma Rainiers stadium.
+VCC has had the opportunity to participate in Earth Day at the Tacoma Rainiers stadium.
 The athletes got to walk around the stadium and help pick up trash to help set an example of how to take care of the environment.

 MOTHER DAUGHTER TEA